 • Upper extremities – When ataxia affects the upper extremities, such as the arms and hands, a child may exhibit shakiness as they attempt to correct inaccurate or unstable movements.
 Children with ataxia in the hands often have a difficult time in school due to writing difficulties.

 • Lower extremities – When ataxic cerebral palsy targets the legs, walking can be difficult, so children adopt a wide stance to compensate for their instability.
 In older children and adults, ataxia of the legs may cause the person to appear intoxicated.

 • Facial muscles – When ataxia affects the face, children may notice an impact on their ability to speak and may need to adjust their vision from one object to the next.
 Sometimes, children speak in a monotone voice while taking unusual pauses between syllables.
 Children may also have trouble swallowing.

-While ataxic cerebral palsy is the least common type of CP, its effects on a child’s life can be devastating.
-Parents of children with any form of CP should consult an experienced birth injury attorney to discuss pursuing a medical malpractice claim.
+While ataxic cerebral palsy is the least common form of CP, its effects on a child’s life can be devastating.
+Parents of children with any type of CP should consult an experienced birth injury attorney to discuss pursuing a medical malpractice claim.

-When you choose Sommers Schwartz to handle your birth injury claim, you can be confident your child and your case are in capable hands.
+When you choose Sommers Schwartz to handle your birth injury claim, you can be confident your child and your case are in the best hands.
 We have a proud history of representing families in their pursuit of justice for preventable birth injuries.
 Call 800-783-0989 to schedule a free consultation today.